besdar/google-photos-exif/README.md

 # google-photos-exif

-A tool to populate missing `DateTimeOriginal` EXIF metadata in Google Photos takeout, using Google's JSON metadata.
+A tool to populate missing `DateTimeOriginal` and *geo location* EXIF metadata in Google Photos takeout, using Google's JSON metadata.

 ## Table of Contents